wifisensing/PicoScenes-github-pages/docs/userManual/installation.md

 ## Hardware Installation

-PicoScenes currently supports 4 commercial Wi-Fi NIC models and SDR devices, including the AX200 (or AX201), AX210(or AX211), QCA9300 and IWL5300, all models of USRP devices, and the HackRF One.
+PicoScenes currently supports four commercial Wi-Fi NIC models and SDR devices, including the AX200 (or AX201), AX210 (or AX211), QCA9300, IWL5300, all models of USRP devices, and the HackRF One.

-The most welcomed feature of PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection using a commercial Wi-Fi NIC/SDR array.
-To help you get the hardware ready, we share some hardware preparation experience, mainly focusing on the multi-devices setup.
+The most popular feature of PicoScenes is the concurrent operation of multiple RF frontends, i.e., simultaneous CSI measurement or packet injection using a commercial Wi-Fi NIC/SDR array.
+To help you get the hardware ready, we share some hardware preparation experience, mainly focusing on the multi-device setup.

 ### Installation of (Multiple) Commercial Wi-Fi NICs